 a) that the Geneva Plan of Action adopted by WSIS identifies indicators and appropriate reference points, including indicators of ICT access and use, as elements for the follow-up and evaluation thereof;

-b) that the single ICT Development Index (IDI) was developed by ITU-D and has been published annually since 2009;
+b) that the single ICT Development Index (IDI) was developed by ITU-D and has been published annually since 2009 and there is a need to benchmark composite indices;

-c) that Resolution 8 (Rev. Dubai, 2014) instructs the Director of BDT, among other actions, to prepare and compile community connectivity indicators and to participate in the establishment of core indicators to measure efforts to build the information society and, by doing so, to illustrate the scale of the digital divide and efforts made by developing countries to reduce it,
+c) that Resolution 8 (Rev. Buenos Aires, 2017) instructs the Director of BDT, among other actions, to prepare and compile community connectivity indicators and to participate in the establishment of core indicators to measure efforts to build the information society and, by doing so, to illustrate the scale of the digital divide and efforts made by developing countries to reduce it,

 resolves

-1 that ITU, as a specialized agency of the United Nations, should spearhead the tasks of compiling information and statistical data on telecommunications/ICTs; data for evaluating ICT trends; and data for measuring the impact of ICTs in narrowing the digital divide, showing, to the extent possible, their impact on matters related to gender, persons with disabilities and the different social sectors, as well as social inclusion, resulting from access in the areas of education, health, and e-government, etc., including their influence on the development and quality of life of all persons, highlighting their contribution to progress and sustainable development;
+1 that ITU, as a specialized agency of the United Nations, should spearhead the tasks of development of a toolkit to assist members in establishing national statistical framework; compiling information and statistical data on telecommunications/ICTs; data for evaluating ICT trends; and data for measuring the impact of ICTs in narrowing the digital divide, showing, to the extent possible, their impact on matters related to gender, persons with disabilities and the different social sectors, as well as social inclusion, resulting from access in the areas of education, health, and government services, etc., including their influence on the development and quality of life of all persons, highlighting their contribution to progress, sustainable development and economic growth;

-2 that ITU should strengthen its coordination with other relevant international organizations involved in the collection of ICT data, and establish a standardized set of indicators through the Partnership for Measuring ICT for Development, improving the availability and quality of ICT data and indicators and fostering the development of strategies and national, regional and international public policy,
+2 that ITU should strengthen its coordination with other relevant international organizations involved in the collection of ICT data, and establish a standardized set of indicators through the Partnership for Measuring ICT for Development, improving the availability and quality of ICT data and indicators and fostering the development of strategies and national, regional and international public policy;

+3 that composite indices viz. the ICT Development Index (IDI), and the ICT Price Basket are benchmarked reflecting different levels of development and national circumstances as well as ICT trends, in application of the WSIS outcomes to accomplish its objectivity in consultation with Member States,

 resolves to instruct the Secretary-General and the Director of the Telecommunication Development Bureau

-1 to take the measures necessary to enable ITU to carry out the tasks described in resolves 1 and 2 above;
+1 to take the measures necessary to enable ITU to carry out the tasks described in resolves 1 , 2 and 3 above;